thecowan/wallpanel-android/README.md

 ## Support
 For issues, feature requests, use the [Github issues tracker](https://github.com/thanksmister/wallpanel-android/issues).
 For examples and to learn how to use each feature, vist the new [WallPanel Wiki](https://github.com/thanksmister/wallpanel-android/wiki).

+### Common Issues

+Rendering issues with the webpage you are trying to view.
+Android applications use a component to render webpages, it's called the WebView component.
+WebView is not the same as Google Chrome app, it does not render the pages the same.
+The biggest issue is that your version of WebView is not capable of rendering the webpage you are trying to view.
+The only way possible to fix this issue is to update the WebView component (from Google Play Store), use a different webpage, or update your device OS.

+Android applications depend upon the [Android Paho](https://github.com/eclipse/paho.mqtt.android)project from Github.
+This open source project seems to be out of date and those running Android 9 or higher may experience crashes or disconnectivity.
+There is no other library compatible with Android to manage MQTT connections at this time.
+In encourage you to help update this project if possible since it provides a valuable way for Android applications to communicate with MQTT servers.

 ## Features
 - Web Based Dashboards and Home Automation Platforms support.
 - Set application as Android Home screen (optional)